 But it’s not all doom and gloom – don’t give up on Polytunnel gardening just because it’s turning chilly.
 Any sunshine on a cold winter’s day transforms your bubble of polythene into summer all over again.

 The Polytunnel undergoes a lot of change in November, as its colours begin to fade and it becomes a little less productive than it was in late summer.
 There’s plenty to get on with to prepare for next year, and there’s still produce to savour and enjoy.

 Be on guard to protect tender plants with horticultural fleece or bubble wrap.
-Even the best insulated Polytunnels will get a little chilly inside and keeping the entire space warm can require a lot of time and effort….especially if only a few crops need special attention.
-A mini Polytunnel is the ideal solution for some tactical, localised protection.
-With the additional of tea lights or a small heater, it’s really easy to create your own mini micro climate
+Even the best-insulated Polytunnels will get a little chilly inside and keeping the entire space warm can require a lot of time and effort….especially if only a few crops need special attention.
+A mini Polytunnel is an ideal solution for some tactical, localised protection.
+With the addition of tea lights or a small heater, it’s really easy to create your own mini microclimate

 To avoid a build-up of pests and diseases in the ground, clear away any old vegetable plants that have finished cropping and add them to your compost heap.
 Clear out the Polytunnel wash pots and trays, clean, mend and oil your tools and throw away anything that is beyond hope or reasonable repair!
 Cleaning your Polytunnel thoroughly will prevent unwelcome pests from hibernating, (especially in dark and dusty corners) and leaping into action next spring.
 Wash the polythene cover inside and out with Algon Organic to allow maximum light in over the winter and scrub any staging or benches.
 Ventilate on sunny days to prevent mould from building up.